 Right Angle Club 2017

-There are surely dozens of misjudgments in our health system, but concentrate on two of them.
-If corrected, they could transform the system, while if uncorrected, no scoring -- dynamic or otherwise -- will conceal our collective failure to address health costs seriously.
+There are surely dozens of misjudgments in our health system but concentrate on two of them.
+If correct, they could transform the system, while if uncorrected, no scoring -- dynamic or otherwise -- will conceal our collective failure to address health costs seriously.
 Other problems can stand aside while these two are considered.

 An important result of replacing pay-go with pre-payment is the incentive to save, replacing the historical incentive to spend.
 Actual experience with HSAs demonstrates net savings in health cost to be at least 20%.
 Using a Health Savings Account, young people of each generation save for their own subsequent health costs, instead of spending immediately for anonymous demographic groups of strangers.
 At this point, another unexpected bonus appeared: